Commercial Pilot Licence (3)

 Passing the theoretical Exams is pre-requisite for both the PPL and LAPL licences.
 There are nine exams to be passed and these are of multiple choice format.
 All exams can be taken at Almat flying academy which our in house examiner.
 Our theory school offers 1-2-1 training to help prepare you for them.
-We also run intensive training courses throughout the year.
+We also run intensive 5 day ground school courses throughout the year.
 These are open to all including non-members.

 Getting the Practical Experience

 Flying lessons provide the hours of flight experience needed to be eligible for a pilot licence skills test.
 Those interested in flying can take one of our range of trial lessons or pilot experience days.
 To take regular flying lessons with us you will need to become a member and get access to all the benefits of membership.

 Passing The Skills Tests & Keeping Your SEP Licence / Rating Current

 To hold a valid pilot licence you also need a FRTOL licence which is applied for at the same time as your pilot licence.
 To make the application you need to have passed the communications theory test and a practical RTF Communications Test.

 The licence skills test is the final step to applying for your pilot licence.
 You are eligible to take one once you have completed the minimum number of hours and have reached a required standard.
 This will enable you to apply for one of the following which must then be periodically renewed to keep your pilot licence valid or re-validated if lapsed.

 Once the required hours for the licence have been satisfied and the skills test passed you can apply to the Civil Aviation Authority (CAA) who will then issue your pilots licence.
 The application was historically done using paper forms, however it can now be applied for online and this is our preferred method as it is much quicker than using paper.

 - Course completion certificate (which will include details of theory exam completion).

 - Completed online or paper forms